hmrc/bootstrap-play/README.md

 bootstrap.filters.allowlist.redirectUrlWhenDenied = "http://www.gov.uk"
 ```

+## BackendSessionLoggingFilter

+The library includes a backend Filter that logs when session data is included in requests to backend services.
+Backend services are not expected to use the session.
+If they did, it would not be encrypted.

+If you have a backend service that needs to read session data from incoming requests then **you are responsible** for ensuring session data is **encrypted**.
+Without encryption, the session data will be sent and stored in **plaintext**, which is a security risk.

 ## RedirectUrl

 Urls provided as query parameters (redirect urls, callbacks etc.) should be modelled with `RedirecUrl`.
 This allows configuration of allowed destinations and helps prevent Open Redirects.